By Paul Taylor

-This article explains which factors determine whether or not the amount of hair you lose each day is completely normal, or something more serious.
+This article explains four factors that determine whether or not the amount of hair falling out per day is completely normal or something more serious.

-Here are the main factors that influence how much hair you lose each day:
+Here are the three main factors that influence how much hair you lose on a daily basis:

 In the photos below, you can see six people labeled A, B or C.